kallaway/100-days-of-code/log.md

 Html is what I am most comfortable and familiar with so after a few days getting reacquainted, this felt ok.
 I realized time flew when I started this project.
 The user stories involving divs tripped me up so I will need to practice that.

 **Link to work: https://codepen.io/yatesra/pen/XWMPQOP**

+### Day 5: June 11th, 2021

+**Today's Progress**:
+I ws given a rec to try Ania Kubow's Responsive Online Portfolio Tutorial and I played around with it.

+**Thoughts**:
+I needed something from scratch so I'm glad a Twitter follower recommended it to me.
+I was having problems linking files and a domain and this really helped.

+**Link to work**:
+file:///Users/RochelleYates/Documents/Software%20Engineer/Portfolio%20website/index.html